AlexBevan/go-openvpn-radius/README.md

 ### Go-OpenVPN-Radius

-As basic go app that can be used by applications such as OpenVPN to forward radius requests, see releases for prebuilt binaries, add the following your openvpn server.conf:
+As basic go app that can be used by applications such as OpenVPN to forward radius requests, see releases for prebuilt binaries, add the following to your openvpn server.conf:

 ```
 script-security 2